sacry-/sacry-.github.io/_posts/2017-08-10-6-neural-networks-with-tensorflow.md

       print("In Epoch {} Accuracy {:10.5f}".format(epoch + 1, accuracy_value))
 {% endhighlight %}

 This should yield between 96% and 98% accuracy.
 A few things to note: we applied dropout, which means that at random nodes in the network are removed to improve the generalization error.
-Instead of using a simple gradient descent we used the Adam optimizer, which leads in some cases improved results.
-In this particular example we could have got away with 1 hidden layer, for the fun of it we did 2.
+Instead of using a simple gradient descent we used the Adam optimizer, which leads in some cases to improved results.
+In this particular example we could have got away with 1 hidden layer, for the fun of it we used 2.

 ### Keras